tymyrddin/purple/source/docs/threat-modelling/building-model.md

    - Attack paths
    - Operational impacts
    - Mitigations
-3. Ensure the model is understandable by someone not in the exercise.
+3. Make the model understandable by someone not in the exercise.
 4. Highlight the top 2–3 risks and key lessons learned.

 ## Outcome